-Not everyone is born to be an entrepreneur, or to lead.
+Not everyone is born to be an entrepreneur or to lead.
 If we were all born to lead, then there would be nobody left to follow.
 But anyway, great leaders tend to have certain characteristics that set them apart from the herd.
-Personality traits, that can often times be misinterpreted as weaknesses, but when properly channeled can signify the spark of an entrepreneur.
+Personality traits can often be misinterpreted as weaknesses, but they can signify the spark of an entrepreneur when properly channeled.

 Are you easily bored?
-Perhaps the reason for that is that you’ve chewed through activities that aren’t up to your abilities and don’t present themselves as a challenge.
-This is generally one of the indicators early in life that a budding entrepreneur is coming into their own.
-Great minds need to be challenged, and when a great mind is placed amongst those that don’t measure up, then boredom sets in.
+Perhaps the reason for that is that you’ve chewed through activities that aren’t up to your abilities and dont present themselves as a challenge.
+This is generally one of the indicators early in life that a budding entrepreneur comes into their own.
+Great minds need to be challenged, and when a great mind is placed amongst those who dont measure up, boredom sets in.

 Do you realize that you’re a bit different from everyone else?
-This can be the motivation that you need to acknowledge the entrepreneur in you just dying to get out.
+This can motivate you to acknowledge the entrepreneur in you just dying to get out.
 Rebelling against the norm is a normal pattern in your life.
-It’s good to channel that sense of rebellion into a company and start innovating.
+Its good to channel that sense of rebellion into a company and start innovating.